jonaprieto/agda-prop/README.md

 ### Theorems

-The theorems have a name based on their main connective, their purpose or their source.
+The [theorems][theorems] have a name based on their main connective, their purpose or their source.
 We added sub-indices for those theorems that differ a little with other one.

 * [List of Theorems][theorems]